 - Planning: Create a clear plan for the upgrade.

-Thou, it enables you to have a worry-free upgrade experience, if you plan and consider everything well.
+Thou, it allows you to have a hassle‑free upgrade experience, if you plan and consider everything well.

 Downloading and Installing Windows 11 Pro